Have you ever wondered if rabbits can eat onions?

 To ensure the well-being of your rabbit, provide a safe and balanced diet that includes hay, fresh water, pellets, and a treat of fresh fruits and vegetables.

-Always be vigilant about the foods you offer your rabbit and avoid potentially toxic foods like onions, as well as other harmful foods such as avocado, rhubarb, and chocolate.
+Always be vigilant about the foods you offer your rabbit, and avoid potentially toxic foods like onions and other harmful foods such as avocado, rhubarb, and chocolate.